GalvanizeOpenSource/learn-to-code-intro-html/README.md

 1. Go to https://github.com/GalvanizeOpenSource/Learn-To-Code-Intro-HTML
 2. Click on the button on the right-hand side that says "Download ZIP"
 3. Go to your downloads folder and double click on the .zip file to unzip it
-4. IMPORTANT!
-Leave all the individual files in the downloaded folder (if you would like to move it out of the downloads folder move the entire folder, not individual items)
-5. From Atom: File > open, select the folder and then click "Open"
+4. From Atom: File > open, select the folder and then click "Open"
-6. From Atom: If the file tree does not appear on the left hand View > Toggle Tree View -- this will show you the entire folder within Atom
+5. From Atom: If the file tree does not appear on the left hand View > Toggle Tree View -- this will show you the entire folder within Atom
-7. *Now if you already know some of what we're talking about,* you're all set to poke around in the files -- `index.html` and `CSS/style.css` are the two files we will using.
+6. *Now if you already know some of what we're talking about,* open up the file in your browser -- `index.html`

-#### Alternative: Use CodePen to learn this course
+#### Alternative: Use CodePen to code for this course

+1. Go to codepen.io and click on the button `+New Pen`.
+2. Focus on the window called "HTML".
+We'll work mostly in that one.
+Feel free to close the other windows.

 Patience!
 Setting up your computer takes time and can be tricky, especially across platforms.